impact

 • Increased knowledge of outdoor opportunities through ROC and community

-• Increase in programs honoring Justice, Equity, Diversity and Inclusion (JEDI) in outdoor spaces in outdoor spaces
+• Increase in programs honoring pro-justice practices in outdoor spaces

-• Increase in diversity of organizational leadership, program staff and mentors
+• Increase in (diversity of) OR (pro-justice competencies of) organizational leadership, program staff and mentors

 • Increase in culturally aware and responsive programming